unahouExosite/docs/portals/README.md

 ### Update device
 `PUT /api/portals/v1/devices/{device-id}`

-Update a infomation of device
+Update a device

 #### Request

 Please reference [update device](#update-device) in the type session.

-But now just can send the following keys:
+Currently only the following keys may be updated:

-* `"info" - "description"` - Description under info (optional)
+* `"info": {"description": ...}` - description under info (optional)

-If you send the other keys which not support now, it will do nothing.
+If you send any keys besides these, it will do nothing.

 #### Response
-On success, response has HTTP status 200 and device object.
-See device in the type section for more details.
+On success, response has HTTP status of 200 and body is the updated device object.

 On failure, response has HTTP status of 400 or greater.